-- (3) An application for licencing under this section shall be in the form and manner prescribed the Cabinet Secretary in consultation with the Authority. - (4) A person who contravenes the provision of this section commits an offence and is liable, on conviction, to a fine not exceeding five million shillings or to imprisonment for a term not exceeding three years or both. - 29.
-A licence holder shall adhere to prescribed conditions for the issuance of a licence.
+(3) An application for licencing under this section shall be in the form and manner prescribed the Cabinet Secretary in consultation with the Authority.

+(4) A person who contravenes the provision of this section commits an offence and is liable, on conviction, to a fine not exceeding five million shillings or to imprisonment for a term not exceeding three years or both.

+29. A licence holder shall adhere to prescribed Obligations of licence holders